Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Methods

 \textbf{RDM matrix element evaluation.} The computation of 1-RDM and 2-RDM matrix elements followed a systematic six-step protocol: \begin{enumerate} \item \textbf{\textit{Pauli operators preparation}}.
 Measurement Pauli operators were obtained through parity transformation of the corresponding matrix elements. \item \textbf{\textit{Measurement grouping}}.
 Compatible measurement operators were grouped using a simple grouping strategy to reduce quantum measurement overhead and noise impact.
 For instance, operators $Z_1Z_2I_3I_4$ and $I_1I_2Z_3Z_4$ can be simultaneously measured using the single operation $Z_1Z_2Z_3Z_4$. \item \textbf{\textit{Circuit compilation}}.
 The empirical HEA circuits and grouped measurements were uploaded to the quantum hardware platform.
 These circuits then underwent qubit mapping and gate decomposition to match the chip topology and native gate set.
-As shown in Figure \ref{fig:top}, the resulting compiled circuits utilized only 4 physical qubits, benefiting from our restrained use of two-qubit gates that eliminated the need for additional connectivity qubits. \item \textbf{\textit{Circuit execution}}.
+As shown in Fig. \ref{fig:top}, the resulting compiled circuits utilized only 4 physical qubits, benefiting from our restrained use of two-qubit gates that eliminated the need for additional connectivity qubits.
+Quantitative information for the compiled HEA circuits on the 13-qubit device are summarized in Supplementary Table S2(b). \item \textbf{\textit{Circuit execution}}.
 Each compiled circuit was executed with 2048 measurement shots, returning raw bit-string distribution data. \item \textbf{\textit{Readout error mitigation}}.
 Raw measurement data underwent readout error correction using the correlated Markovian noise model approach.
 This correction required calibration circuits executed once per single-point energy calculation with 8192 shots.
 The resulting calibration data was then stored for all subsequent measurements within that calculation.
 Finally, the error mitigation module processed raw bit-string distribution, calibration data, and target measurement operators to yield the corrected expectation value as the matrix elements. \item \textbf{\textit{RDMs assembly}}.
 Steps 1-5 were repeated for all required matrix elements to construct the entire 1-RDM and 2-RDM matrices. \end{enumerate} This protocol enabled reliable extraction of reduced density matrices from noisy quantum hardware while maintaining computational efficiency through strategic measurement grouping and error mitigation.